IT5: Text-to-text Pretraining for Italian Language Understanding and Generation: Evaluation

 \subsection{Baselines}

-For every selected task, we compare the performances of the three IT5 models to those previously reported in the literature.
-Moreover, we adopt the same fine-tuning procedure for training and evaluating two sizes (small and base) of the multilingual T5 model (mT5)~\cite{xue-etal-2021-mt5}.
-This allows us to assess the validity of our pre-training procedure and to observe whether the monolingual setting yields a performance improvement.
-We emphasize that mT5 models are considerably larger than regular T5 architectures due to a larger vocabulary and embedding matrix.
-While this fact should not affect their computational efficiency, their size in memory could limit their utilization by most NLP practitioners.
-Additional details on the parametrization across fine-tuning tasks for mT5 and IT5 models are provided in Appendix~\ref{app:ft-params}.
+Besides baselines available from previous studies using the selected datasets, we also adopt the same fine-tuning procedure for fine-tuning two sizes (small and base) of the multilingual T5 model (mT5)~\cite{xue-etal-2021-mt5}.
+These multilingual models are used to assess the validity of our pre-training procedure and to observe whether the monolingual setting improves performance.\footnote{mT5 models are bigger than T5s due to larger vocabularies and embedding matrices, making their usage on consumer accelerators more challenging.}